You will learn

 Your welcome series is new subscribers’ first interaction with your brand, so it’s important to put your best foot forward.
 A welcome series can have a couple of different types of goals.
 Keep your goal in mind when creating the content for your welcome series flow.

-For example, you may have a story-focused welcome series that is aimed at introducing new subscribers to your brand’s mission rather than pushing your first sale.
-In this case, you may want to have a longer welcome series that includes personal anecdotes from your brand’s founder discussing why they started the company and what you’re looking to accomplish.
+You may have a story-focused welcome series aimed at introducing new subscribers to your brand’s mission rather than pushing your first sale.
+In this case, it is best practice to have a longer welcome series with personal anecdotes from your brand’s founder discussing why they started the company and what you’re looking to accomplish.

-From a design standpoint, because a welcome series is subscribers’ first interaction with your brand, take the time to ensure that your email templates and SMS messages exemplify the tone and aesthetic that you want to present.
-We have a number of predesigned email templates in the template library that you can use as a starting point, but it’s also important to make sure that your email design is consistent with the design on your website.
-As for your text messages, you want to make sure your content is concise and provides value, and any images or GIFs are high quality.
+From a design standpoint, because a welcome series is subscribers’ first interaction with your brand, take the time to ensure your email templates exemplify the tone and aesthetic you want to present.
+We have a number of pre-built email templates in the template library you can use as a starting point, but it’s also important to make sure that your email design is consistent with the design on your website.
+As for your text messages, make sure your content is concise and provides value, and any images or GIFs are high quality.

-You can find several different types of welcome series in your Browse Ideas tab.
+You can find several different types of welcome series in the flows library.
 These contain out-of-the-box best practices around discounting and targeting customers vs. non-customers.
-You may also consider using Klaviyo to send SMS messages to add a multichannel element to your welcome series.

 Target subscribers who have never purchased before

 Many businesses offer a discount on a subscriber's first purchase if they sign up to their newsletter list.

 - Drag a conditional split beneath the flow trigger.